Are perfect bars healthy or just clever marketing?

 Sarcopenic Obesity:

-This condition is characterized by high body fat coupled with low muscle mass.
-While products like Core Power provide high-quality protein which protects against muscle loss, relying on them as meal replacements without adequate whole-food micronutrients can lead to a “skinny fat” composition if resistance training is not present.
+This condition is characterized by higher body fat coupled with lower muscle mass.
+Products like Core Power provide high-quality protein that can support muscle maintenance, but relying on shakes as meal replacements without adequate whole-food micronutrients can contribute to a “skinny-fat” composition if resistance training and overall protein distribution across meals are not in place.

 Symptoms and signals